 How does Avon work?

 Again, this is easy.
 You show people the products.
 People order what they want.
 You submit the orders to Avon.
-Avon send the products to you along with an invoice for the cost of the products less a discount of either 15%, 20%, 25% or 30% (depending on the size of the order).
+Avon send the products to you along with an invoice for the cost of the products less a discount of either 15%, 20%, 25%, 30% or 32% (depending on the size of the order).
 The products are delivered to you free of charge.
 You split the orders into each individual person’s order and deliver it to them.
 The customers pay you for the products at the brochure price, and then you pay Avon the discounted price, once you’ve collected all the money in.
 What’s left over is yours to keep.
-It works slightly differently if you have Avon deliver your orders direct to the customer.
+It works slightly differently if you have Avon deliver your orders directly to the customer.
 Then the customer pays Avon directly.
-Avon dispatch the products direct to the customer and then they pay you your discount to your Avon account, less a small handling fee.
-If you do a combination of self-delivery, and direct delivery then the discount is knocked off the balance that you owe Avon, but if you only receive orders online and Avon dispatch all your orders then your account will go into credit and Avon will pay you direct to your bank account.
+Avon dispatches the products directly to the customer and then they pay you your discount to your Avon account.
+If you do a combination of self-delivery, and direct delivery then the discount is knocked off the balance that you owe Avon, but if you only receive orders online and Avon dispatch all your orders then your account will go into credit and Avon will pay you directly to your bank account.
 How do you become an Avon rep and start earning?
 That’s easier still.
 Just click here and fill in the application form online.
-I’ll be in touch and we take it from there.
-There is more information on our FAQ page.
+Julian will be in touch and we will take it from there.